Anthrocon/www/content/Charity (Archive)/2014-charity-followup/index.md

 Unclaimed high-ticket raffle items will be re-raffled next year.

-Results will be tentative for a month or two after publication of this summary to account for<br>
-additional incoming donations and human error.
+Results will be tentative for a month or two after publication of this summary to account for additional incoming donations and human error.

 Finally, here are all the details.